netscaler/netscaler-k8s-ingress-controller/deployment/azure/create-aks/README.md

 This guide explains the steps to create a basic Kubernetes cluster in AKS using Azure CLI.
 There are two ways to create a AKS cluster

-- Using Kubenet networking (Basic)
+- Using Kubenet CNI (Basic networking)
-- Using Azure CNI networking (Advanced)
+- Using Azure CNI (Advanced networking)

-This guide provides commands to create a Kubernetes cluster using both the ways
+**Note:**
+We currently support only Azure Basic Networking (Kubenet CNI).

 #### Prerequisites:

-Make sure Azure CLI (az) is installed with all its dependencies Kubectl is installed
+- Make sure Azure CLI (az) is installed with all its dependencies
+- Kubectl is installed

-## Create a Kubernetes cluster using Kubenet networking (Basic mode in Azure):
+## Create a Kubernetes cluster using Kubenet CNI (Basic networking mode in Azure):

 #### Steps: